Cybersecurity from Inside Out: How We Keep Customers Secure

 Security from the inside out

+Internally, our focus is on strengthening and broadening our security foundation, which revolves around IT hygiene (patch management, configuration management and asset inventory).
+We are doing this in part by broadening our use of automation and analytics.
+By automating more of the day to day tasks, our cybersecurity analysts are freed up to do more valuable, proactive work; we’re also more thoroughly analyzing the mountains of data and intelligence we acquire each and every day.
+That’s critical, because “daily events” are coming at us with even more frequency, events that must be assessed to determine what is a true “incident.”
+Both analytics and our proprietary automation tools help here, allowing us to integrate with all of the cloud control planes and supported cloud native tools to sift through the noise to determine where best to focus our attention.
 Automation and analytics also help in another way: retaining talent.
 I have now served as Rackspace Chief Security Officer for three months, and what I have been most impressed with in that time is the quality of the talent of our security teams.
 Combined, our security experts hold more than 500 certifications, in cyber defense, digital forensics, incident response, pen testing and networking.
 I am honored to work with some of the best in the business; it’s my job to keep them motivated — and allowing them to do high value work is one way to do that.

 The benefits of managed security services

+Looking to enhance the security of your organization?
 Get in touch with Rackspace Managed Security today.

 September 14th, 2023